 - 10% Credit Mix.
 This includes the type of accounts you have, such as whether or not you have credit cards, a mortgage, car loan, and so on.

 Here’s how to build credit from scratch:

-After reading all of the above, I’m sure you’re wondering how you can build your credit score, especially if you have a low credit score or no credit at all.
+After reading all of the above, I’m sure you’re wondering how you can build your credit score fast, especially if you have a low credit score or no credit at all.

 Increasing your score and learning how to establish credit is not extremely difficult.
 Once you realize what impacts your credit score, you can make relatively easy changes that will begin to improve it.

 Below are my general tips for building your credit score.